quintel/documentation/docs/main/network.md

 ### Peak load

 Peak load refers to the maximum load that occurs in a given period of time.
-In the ETM four periods of time are considered: summer day, summer evening, winter day, and winter evening.
 Depending on the technology and how it is used, the peak load values vary for each period. *Example*: Solar panels will have the largest peak load during the early afternoon of a summer day.
 During a summer evening or a winter day solar panels might still produce electricity however the peak load for these time periods will be lower.
 For network impact calculations peak loads are of interest because cables and transformers have a maximum capacity and as long as the maximum load is lower than the available capacity no network expansion is required (i.e. the amount of energy flow over a period of time is irrelevant).

 ### Peak load delta